 Jigsaw24 chief executive Martin Balaam said: “Jigsaw24 has grown considerably in recent years as Apple and creative IT have become adopted beyond more than the creative and educational sectors.
-More and more enterprises are embracing Apple and iOS technology, transforming how their users interact with each other and their customers, creating efficient workflows and a paradigm shift in user and customer experience.
+More and more enterprises are embracing Apple and iOS technology, transforming how their users interact with each other and their customers.
 The investment from NorthEdge provides us with the platform to accelerate growth and expand our UK footprint.”

 Debt facilities for the deal were provided by Lloyds, while a team from Deloitte’s Manchester office, led by Oliver Tebbutt and Iain Marlow, provided corporate finance advice to NorthEdge on the transaction.

 Transcend Corporate advised management and Cooper Parry advised the vendor.
 Deloitte (commercial) and PwC (financial) provided due diligence to NorthEdge and Management.

 Legal advice was provided by Gateley (NorthEdge), Heatons (Management) and Browne Jacobson (vendor).